Home Top Vancouver Attractions Vancouver’s Science World

 Admission Prices at Science World

-Admission rates at the attraction are the following (excluding taxes) as of February 2024:
+Admission rates at the attraction are the following (excluding taxes) as of early 2026.

 • Toddlers ages 2 and under: Free

-IMAX movies in the OMNIMAX Theatre (when open again) are an additional $6.50 or so (plus tax) when combined with the cost of general admission.
-OMNIMAX films can also be seen on their own for about $13.
-(Note: As of February, 2024, the OMNIMAX Theatre remains temporarily closed.
-Hopefully it will re-open soon.)
+IMAX movies in the OMNIMAX Theatre (when they were last running) were an additional $6.50 or so (plus tax) when combined with the cost of general admission.
+OMNIMAX films could also be seen on their own for about $13.

-TIP: If you plan to visit Science World more than three times in a year, then consider getting a membership.
-They start at around $242 for a family of two adults and up to four children.
+TIP: If you plan to visit Science World three or more times in a year, then consider getting a membership.
+They start at $265 for a family of two adults and up to two children.

 Vancouver Skyline over Science World